-4.41 The Dee Estuary SPA & Ramsar is a funnel-shaped, sheltered estuary that supports extensive areas of intertidal sand flats, mud flats and saltmarsh.
-The saltmarshes grade into transitional brackish and swamp vegetation on the upper shore20.
-The section of Wirral coastline along the Dee is less industrially developed than the Welsh section and sees higher levels of recreational access.

-4.42 Current pressures on these coastal assets include:

-- Recreational pressure, public access and disturbance dog walking (particularly associated with the main access points/car parks, such as New Brighton and Hoylake), walking, kite surfing (notably at Red Rocks and Hoylake), paddle sports, trail bikes (increasing use at West Kirby/Hoylake to the Hilbre Islands), unauthorised fly tippling and littering.

-- Invasive species introduction.

-- Social and economic pressures to return the foreshore back to sandy beaches.

-- Sedimentation of the foreshore which reduces the available low tide feeding habitat and causes vegetation succession (particularly at North Wirral Foreshore).

-- Coastal squeeze and development pressure.

-- Climate change.

-- Water pollution / run-off.
+- 4.40 The Mersey Narrows and North Wirral Foreshore SPA extends from the mouth of the Mersey to the Dee and, at the western end, overlaps the Dee SAC.
+This wide area encompasses saltmarsh, and intertidal sand and mud flats habitat, with limited brackish marsh, rocky shoreline, and boulder clay cliffs. - 4.41 The Dee Estuary SPA & Ramsar is a funnel-shaped, sheltered estuary that supports extensive areas of intertidal sand flats, mud flats and saltmarsh.
+The saltmarshes grade into transitional brackish and swamp vegetation on the upper shore.
+The section of Wirral coastline along the Dee is less industrially developed than the Welsh section and sees higher levels of recreational access. - 4.42 Current pressures on these coastal assets include: - Recreational pressure, public access, and disturbance dog walking (particularly associated with the main access points/car parks, such as New Brighton and Hoylake), walking, kite surfing (notably at Red Rocks and Hoylake), paddle sports, trail bikes (increasing use at West Kirby/Hoylake to the Hilbre Islands), unauthorised fly tippling and littering. - Invasive species introduction. - Social and economic pressures to return the foreshore back to sandy beaches. - Sedimentation of the foreshore which reduces the available low tide feeding habitat and causes vegetation succession (particularly at North Wirral Foreshore).
+However, the new salt marsh and sand dune forming at Red Rocks SSSI provides new feeding habitat, including for Natterjack toads. - Coastal squeeze and development pressure. - Climate change. - Water pollution / run-off